 Web conferencing software often also has the option to archive video conferences, which can be a real help for training new employees.

-Cost Effectiveness: Video conferencing companies such as Conference Genie offer packages for only a few cents per minute.
+Cost Effectiveness: Lots of video conferencing companies offer packages for only a few cents per minute.
 Compare that with the cost of transporting key employees to the other side of the country, and the business has just made a massive leap in savings!

 Image courtesy of FreeDigitalPhotos.net